EAN-MapNet: Efficient Vectorized HD Map Construction with Anchor Neighborhoods: Introduction

-The contributions of this paper are as follows: \begin{itemize} \item{We formulate query units that incorporate the physical location feature of the anchor neighborhoods, leveraging non-neighborhood centeral anchors to effectively assist in fitting the neighborhood centeral anchors to the target points.} \item{We propose GL-SA, which enhances feature interaction among queries within the same group and efficiently facilitates feature interaction among queries from different groups.} \item{We validate the effectiveness of the proposed design methodology on the nuScenes dataset and achieve a prediction accuracy of 63.0 mAP after training for 24 epochs, outperforming existing state-of-the-art approaches.}
+The contributions of this paper are as follows: \begin{itemize} \item{We formulate query units that incorporate the physical positional information of the anchor neighborhoods, leveraging non-neighborhood central anchors to effectively assist in fitting the neighborhood central anchors to the target points.} \item{We propose GL-SA, which enhances feature interaction among queries within the same groups and efficiently facilitates feature interaction among queries from different groups.} \item{We introduce EAN-MapNet, which achieves a 63.0 mAP after training for 24 epochs, outperforming existing state-of-the-art approaches, while maintaining low memory consumption.}

 \end{itemize}